Red eyelids: tips for facial and eyelid contact dermatitis

 Products that are used close by, such as facial products [soap, moisturizer] or hair products.

 Substances that are on the hands and then transferred to the eyelids [when rubbing the eyelids or wiping away sweat], such as hand cream, plants, or even tiny metal particles.

 Substances in the air, such as air freshener.

 What are some of the most common substances that trigger ACD of the eyelids?
 How can I avoid them?

-Fragrance additives and preservatives in skin and hair care products.
+Fragrance additives and preservatives in skin and hair care products are some of the most common substances that trigger red, itchy eyelid rashes.
 The products listed below will avoid many of the most common triggers.

 Chemicals in nail polish or artificial nails [acrylic, gel, shellac nails].
 For many patients with eyelid ACD, we recommend stopping these completely for at least 8 weeks.

 Hair dye chemicals.
 These can affect the eyelids, even if the scalp isn’t affected.